fredolize30/deploy-java-app-to-eks-cluster/README.md

        ansible-playbook playbook.yml --vault-password-file /path/to/vault-password-file
        ```

+3. **Install Monitoring Tools**
+   - **kube-prometheus-stack Helm Chart**: Deploy Prometheus and Grafana using the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) Helm chart.
+     - Provides a full monitoring stack (Prometheus, Grafana, Alertmanager, node-exporter, etc.) for Kubernetes in the `monitoring` namespace.
+     - Deployment is automated using an Ansible playbook (`ansible/playbooks/kube-prometheus-stack.yml`), which installs the chart with default settings after your EKS cluster is ready and `kubectl` is configured.
+     - To get the Grafana admin password:
+       ```sh
+       kubectl get secret --namespace monitoring kube-prometheus-stack-grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo
+       ```

-3. **To execute the Ansible playbooks, run the following commands:**
+4. **To execute the Ansible playbooks, run the following commands:**
    - **Change to ansible directory**
      ```sh
      cd ansible